idamariasofie/mildew-detection/README.md

 2. Data Visualization, Cleaning, and Preparation: Involves visualizing, cleaning, and preparing the dataset for model training, ensuring data quality and integrity.
 3. Model Training, Optimization, and Validation: Covers the design, training, optimization, and validation of a neural network model to predict cherry leaf health status.
 4. Dashboard Planning, Designing, and Development: Encompasses the planning, designing, and development of an interactive dashboard interface for users to explore project findings and make live predictions.
-5. Dashboard Deployment and Release: Focuses on deploying the dashboard to a web hosting platform and releasing it for user access, ensuring accessibility and usability.
+5. Dashboard Deployment and Release: Focuses on deploying the dashboard to a web hosting platform (Heroku) and releasing it for user access, ensuring accessibility and usability.

 ### User Stories:

 Information Gathering and Data Collection
-1. User Story: As a developer, I can gather relevant information and collect the cherry leaf image dataset for the project.
+1. User Story: As a developer, I can gather relevant information and collect the cherry leaves image dataset for the project.
-- Task: Obtain cherry leaf images from the provided Kaggle repository and ensure compliance with the non-disclosure agreement (NDA) for data sharing and save the images in a new relevant folder structure.
+- Task: Obtain cherry leaves images from the provided Kaggle repository and ensure compliance with the non-disclosure agreement (NDA), for data sharing and save the images in a new relevant folder structure.

 Data Visualization, Cleaning, and Preparation
 1. User Story: As a developer, I can visualize and explore the dataset to understand its characteristics and identify patterns relevant to powdery mildew detection.
 - Task: Generate average images, variability images, and image montages for healthy and powdery mildew cherry leaves to fulfill Business Requirement 1.
-2. User Story: As a developer, I can clean and prepare the dataset for model training, addressing any missing values or outliers.
+2. User Story: As a developer, I can clean, resize and prepare the dataset for model training.
 - Task: Implement data cleaning techniques and resize images to a smaller shape to reduce model size and enable smoother GitHub pushes.

 Model Training, Optimization, and Validation